-As further evidence that Daniel Defense's proffered definition of "consumer" is too narrow, the FTC has a long history of bringing enforcement actions for unfair acts that harm consumers other than a direct purchaser of a company's product or service.
+As further evidence that Daniel Defense's proffered definition of "consumer" is too narrow, the FTC has a long history of bringing enforcement actions for unfair acts that harm consumers who had not been party to the underlying transaction.
 See IFC Credit Corp., 543 F. Supp.
-2d at 934 (noting that "[d]eference must be given to the interpretation of the agency charged by Congress with the statute's implementation," and agreeing with FTC that "consumer" in the FTC Act is broad enough to provide protection to small businesses and not-for-profit organizations).
+2d at 934 (agreeing with FTC that "consumer" in the FTC Act is broad enough to provide protection to small businesses and not-for-profit organizations).
 For instance, in a case involving malfunctioning agricultural equipment that caused serious injuries and deaths, the administrative law judge-in reasoning that was upheld by the Commission-focused on physical harm without regard to whether the person injured was the purchaser.
 In the Matter of Int'l Harvester Co., 104 F.T.C.
-949, 1984 WL 565290, at 1-3 (1984).
-More recently, the FTC brought unfair practices enforcement actions against two sellers of "stalkerware," which is software that the purchaser installs on another person's mobile phone to monitor or surveil that person.
+949, 1984 WL 565290, at \1-3 (1984).
+More recently, the FTC brought unfair practices enforcement actions against two sellers of "stalkerware," which is software that the purchaser installs on another person's mobile phone to monitor or surveil that person, often without their knowledge.
 Complaint, In the Matter of Retina-x Studios, LLC, No. 172-3118, 2019 WL 5587282 (F.T.C.
 Oct.
-17, 2019); complaint, In the Matter of Support King, LLC, No. 192-3003, 2021 WL 4101690 (F.T.C.
+17, 2019); Complaint, In the Matter of Support King, LLC, No. 192-3003, 2021 WL 4101690 (F.T.C.
 Aug.
 26, 2021).
 The Commission alleged that the software "substantially injured device users by enabling purchasers to surreptitiously stalk them."
-Retinax, 2019 WL 5587282 at 3.
-In other words, the focus was not on harm to the purchaser, but on the foreseeable harm caused to third parties by the criminal actions of the purchaser.12
+Retina-x, 2019 WL 5587282 at \3.
+The FTC contended that the resulting injuries included violent crimes: "[s]talkers and abusers then use the information obtained via monitoring to perpetuate stalking and abusive behaviors, which cause mental and emotional abuse, financial and social harm, and physical harm, including death."
+Id.
+In other words, the focus was not on harm to the purchaser, but on the foreseeable harm caused to third parties by the violent, criminal actions of the purchaser.